Support This Site

 Back into the jungle they go and in short order they are attacked by some creatures that are all spiny, tusky, and toothy.
 The varmints are hard to kill, but not impossible.
 They go through various adventures for the longest time and its all good.
 But the sun really does move and as it sets they come to another clearing.
 While they were in the jungle, the sky certainly changed.
 There are all kinds of moons or planets or what not.
 Earth this ain't.

 All kinds of merry mishaps occur as the group is slowly picked off and I'm really enjoying this movie.
 I feel I got my money's worth.
 I also feel it's time for a

 For the majority of PREDATORS, nothing happens that would realistically pull me out to say "Bullshit".
-We don't know the extent of Predator technology, we don't even know if the planets in the sky - one of which looks suspiciously like Jupiter - is real or just an artificial projection or hologram.
+We don't know the extent of Predator technology, we don't even know if the planets in the sky - one of which looks suspiciously like Jupiter - are real or just an artificial projection or hologram.

 We've already seen that Predator technology allows for the bending of light, so an overhead sky projection is a piece of cake.
 Hell, we humans make sky projections right now.

 This area is clearly one big WESTWORLD themepark for the Predators and we never really learn anything about it as a whole.
 I'm totally fine with all of that too.
 The story isn't about discovering new worlds but learning how to survive.

 The problems begin around the last 10 minutes of the movie.
 This is the part I can't tell details about.
 For one thing, this HUGE reveal, presented as a surprise, happens and yet it was forecast in the first act of the movie - and not subtly either.
 Characters in the movie came right out and said, "Something's not right about X." So of course, everyone in the audience saw it coming from WAY the hell off and is onboard with it.